sweirich/graded-haskell/DDC/ARTIFACT.md

-Artifact submission for ESOP 2022 paper XXX
+Artifact submission for ESOP 2022 paper 111
 ==========================================

 This artifact includes Coq proofs for the results claimed about DDC in